gniarchos/TVNow-ShowsTracker/README.md

 - Search for any TV show and apply filters
 - User statistics for total TV watch time and episode count
 - Streaming availability in user's country
+- Search for cast and crews - Known for
 - PWA (standalone app) compatibility

 ## 🚧 Made with